A Decomposition Theorem for Unitary Group Representations on Kaplansky-Hilbert Modules and the Furstenberg-Zimmer

+This is even true in the context of dynamical systems of von Neumann algebras as shown by Jamneshan and Spaas in \cite{JaSp2022}.

-Although we chose (a) for our approach, also (b) can be---quite canonically---relativized through our KH-module setting.
+Although we chose (a) for our approach, also (b) can be relativized through our KH-module setting.
 Namely, we call a subset $M$ of a KH-module $E$ over a Stone algebra $\A$ \textbf{totally order-bounded} if the net

 decreases to $0$ {\em uniformly in $x\in M$}.
 Employing \cref{Kronecker-orth} one can then show the following characterization of extensions with relative discrete spectrum. \begin{theorem*} For an extension $J \colon (\uY;S) \rightarrow (\uX;T)$ the following assertions are equivalent. \begin{enumerate}[(a)] \item $J$ has relative discrete spectrum. \item $\Ell{2}(\uX|\uY) = \ocl\{ f\in \Ell{2}(\uX|\uY) \,|\, \{T_t f \mid t \in G\} \text{ is totally order bounded}\}$. \end{enumerate} \end{theorem*} A proof of this result as well as a detailed examination of notions of \enquote{order compactness}, their relations to conditional Boolean valued analysis (``cyclical compactness'') and conditional set theory, and their applications to ergodic theory, will be the content of future work.